Crawford County, Wisconsin

-Crawford County is a county in the southwest part of the U.S. state of Wisconsin.
+Crawford County is a county in the southwestern part of the U.S. state of Wisconsin.
 As of the 2020 census, the population was 16,113.
 Its county seat is Prairie du Chien.

 History

 Along with Brown County, Crawford County is one of Wisconsin's original counties, established by the Michigan Territorial legislature in 1818, and named after William H. Crawford, James Monroe's Treasurer at the time.
 It originally covered the western half of Wisconsin's present area.
 In 1836, it was transferred to the newly formed Wisconsin Territory as Michigan prepared for statehood and has gradually been subdivided into its present area.

 Geography

 According to the U.S. Census Bureau, the county has an area of 599 sqmi, of which 571 sqmi is land and 29 sqmi (4.8%) is water.
 The county's highest point is near St. James Church in Rising Sun.

 Three rivers run through the county: The Kickapoo River, nicknamed "the crookedest river in Wisconsin" was carved out by glacial run-off.
 It is considered one of the best Class 1 paddling rivers in the Midwest.